oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Edm.Boolean geo.intersects(Edm.GeometryPoint,Edm.GeometryPolygon)
 ```

-The `geo.intersects` function returns true if the specified point lies
+The `geo.intersects` function returns `true` if the specified point lies
 within the interior or on the boundary of the specified polygon,
-otherwise it returns false.
+otherwise it returns `false`.

 ##### <a name="geolength" href="#geolength">5.1.1.11.3 `geo.length`</a>